-As you may know already, the deleted data from a hard drive can be recovered using data recovery software, with little bit of effort.
-However, some times you don’t want your private data to be recovered or you simply wanted to make it very hard to recover your personal data.
-Some people might recover your data and misuse them for their own benefit.
+There are plenty of free and paid software available to recover the deleted data from a hard drive.
+You may not want your personal data to be recovered or you simply wants to make it harder to recover the data.
+Because, someone might recover and misuse the data for their own benefit.
 So, it is very important that you must remove all personal, official, or any kind of important data before selling or exchanging your old hard drive.
 This brief tutorial describes how to securely and permanently delete your data in Linux.

-While there are many tools and methods are available to delete your important files or folders in Unix-like operating systems, we are going to see only one tool called secure-delete.
-It provides four useful utilities that helps you to securely and permanently erase your data from your system, so that it would be very hard to recover those data by using any data recovery software.
+While there are many tools and methods are available to delete your important files or folders in Unix-like operating systems, we are going to see only one tool named "secure-delete".
+It provides four useful utilities that helps you to securely and permanently erase the data from your system, so that it would be very hard to recover those data by using any data recovery software.

 A word of caution: Please remember that it is very hard to recover after deleting your files or folders using secure-delete.
 So, double check before using secure-delete utilities.
 Also, all of these are unnecessary and dangerous on SSD drives or other flash based media.
 SSDs store data differently from hard disk drives.
 I recommend you to use the manufacturer utilities to erase SSDs.
 For HDDs, this method will just work fine as described below.